 At the heart of most devices that provide protection for IT networks is an ability to log events and take actions based on those events.
 This application and system monitoring provides details both on what has happened to the device and what is happening.
 It provides security against lapses in perimeter and application defences by alerting you to problems so defensive measures can be taken before any real damage is done.
 Without monitoring, you have little chance of discovering whether a live application is being attacked or has been compromised.

 Critical applications, processes handling valuable or sensitive information, previously compromised or abused systems, and systems connected to third parties or the Internet all require active monitoring.
 Any seriously suspicious behaviour or critical events must generate an alert that is assessed and acted on.
-Although you will need to carry out a risk assessment for each application or system to determine what level of
+Although you will need to carry out a risk assessment for each application or system to determine what level of audit, log review and monitoring is necessary, you will need to log at least the following:

 - User IDs